pakirby1/DialControl/Documentation/README.md

 ## Adding new Upgrades & Pilots
 When new pilots/upgrades are added to the game, do the following to update SquadManager

-1. Pull the latest from https://github.com/guidokessels/xwing-data2
+1. Pull the latest image files from https://github.com/guidokessels/xwing-data2
-2. Pull the latest from https://github.com/CrazyVulcan/x-wing2.0-project-goldenrod
+2. Pull the latest xws json files from https://github.com/CrazyVulcan/x-wing2.0-project-goldenrod

-The first pull will download the xws json files and the second will pull down the images.

-1. Copy the images to ~/Documents/github/pakirby1.github.io/images/XWing/pilots
+3. .
+Copy the images to ~/Documents/github/pakirby1.github.io/images/XWing/pilots
-2. Copy the xws to ~/Documents/DialControl/Data/pilots
+4. Copy the xws to ~/Documents/DialControl/Data/pilots
-3. Add & push the files to github
+5. Add & push the files to github
  - git add .
  - git commit -m "Message"
  - git push